opensearch-project/documentation-website/_ml-commons-plugin/connectors.md

 As of OpenSearch 2.9, connectors have been tested for the following ML tools, though its possible to make connectors for tools not listed:

-- [Amazon SageMaker](https://aws.amazon.com/sagemaker/) allows you to host and manage manage the life cycle of text embedding models on Amazon SageMaker, powering semantic search queries on OpenSearch.
-When connected, Amazon SageMaker hosts your models and OpenSearch is used to query inferances.
+- [Amazon SageMaker](https://aws.amazon.com/sagemaker/) allows you to host and manage the life cycle of text embedding models on Amazon SageMaker, powering semantic search queries on OpenSearch.
+When connected, Amazon SageMaker hosts your models and OpenSearch is used to query inferences.
 This benefits Amazon SageMaker users who value it's functionality such as model monitoring, serverless hosting, and workflow automation for continuous training and deployment.
 - [Amazon Comprehend](https://aws.amazon.com/comprehend/) allows you to extract metadata automatically from OpenSearch ingest pipeline, enriching data indexed in OpneSearch and improving your search capabilities.
 - [ChatGPT](https://openai.com/blog/chatgpt) enables you to run OpenSearch queries while invoking the ChatGPT API, helping you build on OpenSearch faster and improves the speed in which OpenSearch search functionality can retrieve data.
 - [Amazon Bedrock](https://aws.amazon.com/bedrock/) is an alternative to ChatGPT inside a fully managed-service.
 - [NVIDIA Triton](https://developer.nvidia.com/triton-inference-server) allows you to host text embedding models on NVIDIA's high performance model serving technology.
-Power semantic search queries and vector generation ingest pipelines using [GPU-acceleration]({{site.url}}{{site.baseurl}}/ml-commons-plugin/gpu-acceleration).
+Power semantic search queries and vector generation ingest pipelines using [GPU-acceleration]({{site.url}}{{site.baseurl}}/ml-commons-plugin/gpu-acceleration/).
 - [Cohere](https://cohere.com/) allows you to use data from OpenSearch to power Cohere's large language models.

 ## Prerequisites